 Competitor Blog Sneak Peek

-Know what your competitors have written by taking a look at their blog posts.
+Know what your competitors have written by taking a look at their blog posts as part of your SEO competitor research process.
 Considering every single blog post from the first page should do!
-Collect insights from their blogs, take hints from their posts and jot them into a notepad!
+Collect insights from their blogs, take hints from their posts, and jot them into a notepad!
 The key idea here is to know and gather what similar industry experts have shared about the particular topic!

 Case Studies & Useful Statistics